fmager/real-time/m1_memory_hierarchies/s3_immediate_gpu_computation.md

 provided is not even using all the possible threads, but just a single work group to make the code more readable.
-Implementing a tree reduction with iterative calls to max and sum shaders is left as an exercise at level 4.
+Implementing a tree reduction with iterative calls to max and sum shaders is left as a 4️⃣ exercise.
 So you don't need to know what that is right now, just know that it is not just implemented suboptimally, but even without more than 32 threads.
-I did however cheat a little bit and use something called shared memory, to make it a bit faster.
+I did however cheat a little bit and use shared memory, to make it a bit faster.
-Don't worry about shared memory, I will introduce it at level 3.
+Don't worry about shared memory, I will introduce it in 3️⃣.

 ## Building Fused Operators
 Finally, the fused operators are basically implemented through doing